 School + Community Art Projects

 I am a creative artist with wide ranging skills.
 I specialise in Hand-stitched textiles; Banners and Flags; and have also completed many other projects using wood, stone, glass and metal.

-I have over 25 years experience of delivering primary school and secondary school-based education, community and participatory arts workshops with diverse communities across Greater Manchester, Lancashire and Cheshire.
-I work with all age groups and ability levels with a focus on enabling, inspiring and empowering the individuals I work with.
+I work with all age groups and ability levels with a focus on enabling, inspiring, and empowering the individuals I work with.